 Another quick way to take a plain button-up shirt to the next level is to give it a natty tie.
-Make sure you get the length right if you can, but in the case of business casual dress, you can wear a novelty tie that doesn’t fit quite as well.
-It’s just going to knock you down a few style points, and isn’t good for more serious meetings.
+Make sure you get the length right if you can, but in the case of business casual dress code, you can wear a novelty tie that doesn’t fit quite as well.
+It’s just going to knock you down a few style points and isn’t good for more serious meetings.

-When donning business casual wear, knit ties or those with square bottoms shows a respectful kind of casualness that’s perfect for this look.
+When donning a classic business casual outfit, knit ties or those with square bottoms shows a respectful kind of casualness that’s perfect for this look.

 Don’t be afraid to go with a cravat or an ascot, as these are relaxed tie variants that can add fashion to your wardrobe without looking too formal.

-A basic Oxford shirt that is tucked in is perfect for business casual dress.
+When thinking about men’s business casual shirts, you can’t really go wrong with a basic Oxford shirt.
+Tucked in it is the cornerstone of perfect business casual outfits.
 You can opt to leave the top button undone, but never leave the tails hanging out of your pants.